 The first link is in German.
 You can click here if you’d like to start at the welcome page with everything translated by google into English.
 According to the translation the man responsible for this archival website, who has been collecting and cataloging copies and images of Mr. Willrich’s work for over four decades, had even made friends with his widow before she died.
 The portraits, sketches, and drawings above largely originate from this site and are only a very small sampling of its total pictorial contents.
-I enthusiastically encourage all to go there and view the rest of the illustrations.
+Go there to view the rest of the illustrations.

 “1916 – Soldier (Inf.
 Reg.
 251, Bat.
 Comp.)
 Fighting on the Eastern Front, and later on the Western Front in Flanders and France.
 The Iron Cross”

 “1927 – until 1930, member of the Tannenbergbund, a General Ludendorff imputed völkischer military association.”